 Many clients are looking for an attorney who accepts credit cards.
 It brings them peace of mind knowing that their card’s fraud department is one call away if they want to file for payment disputes or if they suspect fraud.
 Also, using this payment option provides them points that can be exchanged for useful items, such as cashback, or rewards points.

 Finally, travel miles can also be earned while customers use their card.
-And because most lawyer’s fees involve huge amounts of money, they can convert all these spending for air miles.
+And because most lawyer’s fees involve huge amounts of money, they can convert all this spending for air miles.

 Tips on choosing a credit card processor